oslabs-beta/Horus/Readme.md

 # Setting up Mock-Microservice with Horus

+In this setup, you will need to set up 3 MongoDB Databases (1 for Books Service, 1 for Customers Service, 1 for storing tracing data).
+(Optional) If you want to integrate our monitoring feature, you will need to follow the steps in the [above](#Monitoring-Features-Setup).

 <b>The Mock-Microservice app. is a bookstore app. with the following services: </b>
 - Books Service